Professional IC Distribution & Technical Solutions

 Recommended Products

-TDA7269A is a dual bridge amplifier manufactured by STMicroelectronics (ST).
+L6561D** is a transition-mode PFC (Power Factor Correction) controller manufactured by **STMicroelectronics (ST)**.

 • XC61CC3302PR,TOREX,50,SOT89